milica-golocorbin/authentication_with_nest_and_react_backend/README.md

   constructor(@InjectRepository(User) private usersRepo: Repository<User>) {}

   async getUserByEmail(email: string): Promise<User> | null {
-    // Finds first entity by email.
-If entity was not found in the database, it returns null. return await this.usersRepo.findOne({ where: { email } });
+    return await this.usersRepo.findOne({ where: { email } });
   }